To download these samples from BlackBerry GitHub, you must visit the repository

 Retrieve the network status of the device.

-Retrieve accelerometer specific information, such as the pitch and roll of the device.
+Retrieve accelerometer data, such as the azimuth, pitch, and roll of the device in G forces.

-Retrieve geolocation specific information, such as the latitude, longitude, altitude, and bearing of the device.
+Retrieve geolocation data, such as the latitude, longitude, altitude, and bearing of the device.

 Capture and process screen gestures such as tap, double-tap, and pinch.

-Capture and process key input on the virtual keyboard.
+Capture and process input from the virtual keyboard.

 Retrieve the country and language settings for the device.

-Configure and display a system dialog in your application using the dialog service.
+Configure and display a system dialog in your application using the dialog API.